 The Tax-Free Savings Account (TFSA) is designed to help you save and invest money without paying tax on the gains.
 For this reason, the government limits how much you can contribute to your TFSA each year.
 As long as you're eligible to have a TFSA, you'll gain a certain amount of contribution room every year.
 Any contribution room you don't use gets carried forward until you use it.

 Any funds you add to your TFSA will count towards your total available contribution room.
-When you withdraw funds from a TFSA, the amount you withdraw only gets added back to your contribution room on January 1st the following year.
+When you withdraw funds from a TFSA, the amount you withdraw only gets added back to your contribution room on January 1st of the following year.

 You do not need to report contributions or withdrawals from your TFSA on your tax return.
 Instead, your institution sends this information to the CRA for their records.